Learn how to easily set up a WordPress blog on Bluehost with this step by step tutorial so you can start making money today!

 Bluehost is one of the most established and well-known hosting brands on the internet.
-They are excellent for beginners and starting websites because their platform is so easy to use.
-Here are some of the advantages you get with Bluehost:
+They host over 2 million WordPress sites and are excellent for beginners and starting websites because their platform is easy to use.

 - Free domain name (the name of your website – you usually have to pay for this separately).

 - Bandwidth is unmetered – this means you don’t have to worry about your blog crashing if it suddenly gets a ton of traffic.
 Whether you get 5 people or 10,000 people visiting, you will be charged the same amount.
 That’s huge!

 - Extensive library of training videos (Installing a WordPress theme, setting up mail, how to embed a video, etc…) Their videos make it easy for everyone to successfully build a website.